Rafid13iit/SPL_1/README.md

 To visualize the algorithms, I will create interactive visualizations that allow the user to see the steps of the algorithm as it progresses.
 This can be done using different graph libraries and functions.

 ### Deliverables:
-Code for implementing the selected graph algorithms\n Interactive visualizations for each algorithm, showing the steps of the algorithm as it progresses\n A report or presentation explaining the algorithms, the visualizations and any insights gained from the project
+1. Code for implementing the selected graph algorithms
+2. Interactive visualizations for each algorithm, showing the steps of the algorithm as it progresses
+3. A report or presentation explaining the algorithms, the visualizations and any insights gained from the project

 ### Languages or Tools to be used:
 C, C++, Visual Studio, Codeblocks, Git, Github